-KOTA KINABALU: Sabahans suffered from confusion because with every change of State Government, development plans also got changed or sidelined.
+KOTA KINABALU: Sabahans suffered from confusion because with every change of State Government, development plans would also get changed or sidelined.

-An example is the replacement airport for the Kota Kinabalu International Airport (KKIA), one of the subjects discussed in the NGO Sabar - Kopitiam Council "Sabah Voices to Action" podcast, recently.
+An example is the replacement airport for the Kota Kinabalu International Airport (KKIA), one of the subjects discussed at the NGO Sabah - Kepitam Council "Sabah Voices to Action" podcast, recently.

-It was hosted by talk show stars Adi and Hattie on "Sabah's Infrastructure and Housing Challenges: No End in Sight.
-What's Holding Up KKIA?"
+It was hosted by talk show stars Adli and Hafizah on "Sabah's Infrastructure and Housing Challenges: No end in sight.

+What is holding back progress?"

-Chaired by property surveyor Sr. Raja Sundra Lingam @ Sunny Kelvin and engineer Ir.
-Lo Chong Chuan were guests.
+Chartered property surveyor Sri.
+Raja Sundra Lingam @ Sunny Kelvin and engineer Ir.
+Chong Chun are guests.

 Raja said local plans or structural plans are mostly in draft forms, that means nothing is fixed, there is no certainty.

 "Tomorrow, the planning authorities can change the plans, if they want to."